Frequently asked questions

 We have a ‘Pay it Forward’ option on our Family Whittling courses, which means people can book a space for their family AND support a family on a low-income to join in too.
 Families who need this option will be able to join the course for £5, please contact us if you would like us to let you know when these spaces become available.

 Yes please do.
-On the Induction courses we can help you to practice sharpening them.
+On the Introduction course we teach how to sharpening straight knife and spoon carving knife.
 If you have made spoons or anything else before please bring them to show.
 It helps us to help you develop if we can see what you’ve made so far.

 Yes.
 You can join a waiting list to be notified of new dates.
 Each specific date also has it’s on waiting list, which you can join to be notified if there are any cancellations.